abroniewski/IdleCompute-Data-Management-Architecture/README.md

 ## The Use Case

-This project is a proof of concept for a business idea called "IdleCompute", which aims to leverage idle computer time of individual computers to complete distributed processing.
+This project is a proof of concept for a startup business called "IdleCompute", which aims to leverage idle computer time of individual computers to complete distributed processing.
 The idea is similar to seti@home or Folding@Home, but is agnostic to industry or academic setting.

 The proof of concept is a data pipeline that stores a user uploaded dataset from csv or json format, lands it into a persistent storage in Parquet format, completes a parallelized exploratory data analysis, builds a linear regression model, and tests the model's accuracy.